kriti-rai/kriti-rai.github.io/_posts/2018-04-15-my_first_cli_gem.markdown

 **Publishing**

 Finally, eveything was working as I intended.
-To wrap it up, I revised my code again to make sure I do not see any anti-patterns or if I could write something in more elegant manner.
+To wrap it up, I revised my code again to make sure I did not see any anti-patterns or if I could write something in more elegant manner.
 The final step was publishing my gem, which consisted of two major steps -- building and pushing the gem.
-I found this [article](http://domckellar.com/2017/01/27/publishing_a_gem/) very useful in doing so as I was coming across a *InvalidURIError* until I realized I needed to modify my gemspec.
-After multiple attempts and keeping my fingers crossed, my gem finally published and now can be found [here](https://rubygems.org/gems/swole-news).
+However, I kept coming across *InvalidURIError* error and thanks to this [article](http://domckellar.com/2017/01/27/publishing_a_gem/) I realized that I needed to modify my gemspec.
+So, after multiple attempts and keeping my fingers crossed, my gem finally published and now can be found [here](https://rubygems.org/gems/swole-news).

 **Conclusion**